 However, if you want a cosmetic procedure to enhance the appearance of your smile, then you may run into some trouble using your FSA funds.

-As an alternative, Flossy can connect you to the highest-quality dentists—at up to a 50% discount—to give you a smile you want and deserve.
+You don’t have to worry if you book with a Flossy dentist, you can be sure you’re getting the most out of your FSA funds.
+Flossy can connect you to the highest-quality dentists—at up to a 50% discount—to give you a smile you want and deserve.